MartinMerkli/httpanalyzer/README.md

 ## License

-This Project is licensed under the MIT-license.
+This project is licensed under the MIT-license.
 See LICENSE.txt for more information.